-Looking at the OnePlus 5, it’s hard to believe that the company that made it is less than four years old.
+Looking at the OnePlus 5, it's hard to believe that the company that made it was less than four years old.
 This is a phone that manages to hold its own alongside flagship devices from companies that have enormous pots of money to spend on research, development and design, and a decade or more of experience making smartphones.

 OnePlus has always made impressive phones at sub-flagship prices, but with this iteration the Chinese company has learned from previous mistakes, and built on its successes, to create an all-round fantastic phone.

 - Two versions: started at $479 (£449, AU$599)

 - Out of stock on OnePlus website in US, UK and AUS

 Dimensions: 154.2 x 74.1 x 7.25mm

 OS: Android 7.1.1 Nougat